What are the benefits of SBT?

 Why can't I just train using functional threshold power (FTP) instead?

 FTP is the maximal power output that an athlete can sustain over 60-minutes.
 FTP is determined by calculating average power outputs over a set timeframe, then using a percentage of these outputs as your training zones.
 This training information is largely based on averages, and is generalized across populations.
 It does not provide any indication about how YOUR body is tolerating these loads.

 One of the main issues with this training method is that athletes are often required to work at or near threshold levels, for repeated bouts, with no information on how their body is tolerating these loads.
 These levels of training are extremely taxing on the body and can result in overtraining and reduced performance.

 SBT takes the guess work out of training.
 We can use your FTP score as a indication of what starting value to use for the first interval in your SBT test.

 Why can't I just train using heart rate training zones instead?

-Heart rate training zones are useful as it gives an indication of how hard your body is working during your training.
-The issue with using heart rate or similar software as a sole measure is that it is based on standardized data from a range of athletes.
-As no two people are the same, without having performed physiological testing, we cannot say that even if two athletes are working at the same heart rate they will be using the same energy system.
-Without this individualized information (PPT testing results) you are essentially guessing, which can result in over or undertraining.
+Heart rate training zones are useful as it gives an indication of how hard your body is working during training.
+The issue with using heart rate as a sole measure is that it is based on standardized data.
+As no two people are the same, without having performed physiological testing we cannot say that two athletes who are working at the same heart rate are using the same energy system.
+Without the individualized information that PPT offers you are essentially guessing, which can result in over or undertraining.

 After you have completed your testing you will have accurate individualized information on the heart rate training zones that reflect YOUR individual needs.